Williamsburg, Virginia: 18th century

+19th century

-Despite Williamsburg's loss of the business activity involved in government, the College of William and Mary continued and expanded, as did the Public Hospital for Persons of Insane and Disordered Minds.
+Despite Williamsburg's loss of the business activity involved in government, the College of William & Mary continued and expanded, as did the Public Hospital for Persons of Insane and Disordered Minds.
 The latter became known as Eastern State Hospital.

-At the outset of the American Civil War (1861–1865), enlistments in the Confederate Army depleted the College of William and Mary's student body and on May 10, 1861, the faculty voted to close the college for the duration of the war.
+At the outset of the American Civil War (1861–1865), enlistments in the Confederate Army depleted the College of William & Mary's student body and on May 10, 1861, the faculty voted to close the college for the duration of the war.
 The College Building served as a Confederate barracks and later as a hospital before being burned by Union forces in 1862.

 The Williamsburg area saw combat in the spring of 1862 during the Peninsula Campaign, a Union effort to take Richmond from the east from a base at Fort Monroe.
 Throughout late 1861 and early 1862, the small contingent of Confederate defenders was known as the Army of the Peninsula, led by General John B. Magruder.
 He successfully created ruses to fool the invaders as to the size and strength of his forces, and deterred their attack.
 The subsequent slow Union movement up the peninsula gained valuable time for defenses to be constructed at the Confederate capital at Richmond.

 In early May 1862, after holding off Union troops for over a month, the defenders withdrew quietly from the Warwick Line (stretching across the Peninsula between Yorktown and Mulberry Island).
 As General George McClellan's Union forces crept up the Peninsula to pursue the retreating Confederate forces, a rear-guard force led by General James Longstreet and supported by General J. E. B. Stuart's cavalry blocked their westward progression at the Williamsburg Line.
 This was a series of 14 redoubts east of town, with earthen Fort Magruder (also known as Redoubt # 6) at the crucial junction of the two major roads leading to Williamsburg from the east.
-College of William and Mary President Benjamin S. Ewell oversaw the design and construction.
+College of William & Mary President Benjamin S. Ewell oversaw the design and construction.
 He owned a farm in James City County, and had been commissioned as an officer in the Confederate Army after the college closed in 1861.

 At the Battle of Williamsburg on May 5, 1862, the defenders succeeded in delaying the Union forces long enough for the retreating Confederates to reach the outer defenses of Richmond.

 A siege of Richmond ensued, culminating in the Seven Days Battles (June to July 1862).
 McClellan's campaign failed to capture Richmond.
 Meanwhile, on May 6, 1862, Williamsburg had fallen to the Union.
 The college's Brafferton building operated for a time as quarters for the commanding officer of the Union garrison occupying the town.
 On September 9, drunken soldiers of the 5th Pennsylvania Cavalry set fire to the College Building, allegedly to prevent Confederate snipers from using it for cover.
 Williamsburg underwent much damage during the Union occupation, which lasted until September 1865.